wkumari/draft-vandergaast-edns-client-subnet/README.md

-   In other cases, Recursive Resolvers sited behind a NAT device SHOULD NOT originate edns-client-subnet options with their IP address, and

-Contavalli, et al.        Expires May 19, 2015                 [Page 12]

-Internet-Draft        Client Subnet in DNS Requests        November 2014

-   instead rely on downstream Intermediate Nameservers doing so.
-They MAY, however, choose to include the option with their internal address for the purposes of signaling a shorter, more anonymous SOURCE NETMASK.
+   In other cases, Recursive Resolvers sited behind a NAT device SHOULD NOT originate edns-client-subnet options with their IP address, and instead rely on downstream Intermediate Nameservers doing so.
+They MAY, however, choose to include the option with their internal address for the purposes of signaling a shorter, more anonymous SOURCE PREFIX-LENGTH.

    If an Authoritative Nameserver on the publicly routed Internet receives a request that specifies an ADDRESS in [RFC1918] or [RFC4193] private address space, it SHOULD ignore ADDRESS and look up its answer based on the address of the Recursive Resolver.
-In the reply it SHOULD set SCOPE NETMASK to cover all of the relevant private space.
-For example, a request for ADDRESS 10.1.2.0 with a SOURCE NETMASK of 24 would get a returned SCOPE NETMASK of 8.
+In the reply it SHOULD set SCOPE PREFIX-LENGTH to cover all of the relevant private space.
+For example, a request for ADDRESS 10.1.2.0 with a SOURCE PREFIX-LENGTH of 24 would get a returned SCOPE PREFIX-LENGTH of 8.
 The Intermediate Nameserver MAY elect to cache the answer under one entry for special-purpose addresses [RFC6890]; see Section 10.3.

 10. Security Considerations